baitsart/voice-commands/README.md

 Dependencies:
 Internet access.
 Active, and correct volume Microphone, Check: System Settings, Sound, Internal microphone, to Microphone.
+You can modify the microphone port, of the command that activates microphone, and again to internal microphone, the default port is 1, if you have that recognition is not done, you can modify: microphe_port=1, changing 1 on 2, or which is your port.

 Install dependencies:
 sudo apt-get install xdotool gawk curl wget cheese audacious sox alsa-utils